-After a man, who has always maintained the highest standing in the religious community, has once run cut the clothes line in two with his chin, he always has to explain to his horrified wife that he got into the habit of swearing in the army.
+After a man, who has always maintained the highest standing in the religious community, has once run across the yard after dusk and tried to old copy book.
+On this paper was a single cut the clothes line in two with his chin, he always has to explain to his horrified wife that he got into the habit of swearing in the army.
 And, very probably, he did.